Debiased calibration estimation using generalized entropy in survey sampling: Simulation study

 Table \ref{tab2} presents the biases, standard errors (SE), and root mean squared errors (RMSE) of the estimators, along with the coverage rates (CR\%) of their 95\% confidence intervals, calculated from 1,000 Monte Carlo samples.
-When the sampling design is non-informative and the underlying working model of the calibration covariates is correct (Model 1), the \textbf{DS} estimator performs slightly better than the \textbf{GEC} estimators in terms of RMSE, as the additional debiasing covariate is unnecessary for predicting $y$ when the true superpopulation model $y_i$ is linear in the calibration covariates $x_{1i}$ and $x_{2i}$.
+When the sampling design is non-informative and the underlying working model of the calibration covariates is correct (Model 1), the \textbf{DS} estimator performs comparably to, or slightly better than, the \textbf{GEC} estimators in terms of RMSE.
+In addition, the estimators in Scenario 1 are also comparable to those in Scenario 2 as the additional debiasing covariate is unnecessary for predicting $y$ when the true superpopulation model $y_i$ is linear in the calibration covariates $x_{1i}$ and $x_{2i}$.
 On the other hand, when the underlying working model for calibration is incorrect, we observe different results.
-Under Model 2, the \textbf{GEC} estimators demonstrate greater efficiency compared to the DS estimators.
-Unlike in the case of a linear superpopulation model, the debiasing constraint in \textbf{GEC} is helpful in reducing the residual variance, as the augmented regression model implicit in the proposed calibration method can have a better prediction power than the reduced model without $g(d_i)$ in the covariates.

-Remarks \ref{rmk:1} and \ref{rmk:2} in Section \ref{ch4sec7} justify the \textbf{GEC1} and \textbf{GEC2} estimators when $\alpha_N$ is not available.
-Meanwhile, since these two estimators are derived based solely on the population total of auxiliary variables, $\sum_{i \in U} \bm x_i$, their efficiency gain is less pronounced than that of the \textbf{GEC0} estimator.
-The simulation results in Table \ref{tab2} indicate that the proposed \textbf{GEC2} estimator consistently outperforms the \textbf{DS} estimator in terms of RMSE under Model 2.
-The RMSE of the \textbf{GEC1} estimator falls between that of the \textbf{DS} estimator and the \textbf{GEC2} estimator.
-For the \textbf{ET} divergence, the performance of \textbf{DS} and \textbf{GEC1} is essentially identical, which can be attributed to their asymptotic equivalence.
+Under Model 2, the estimators in Scenario 1 show greater efficiency gain than the estimators in Scenario 2, as the augmented regression model can have a better prediction power than the reduced model without $g(d_i)$ in the covariates.
+Importantly, the \textbf{GEC} estimators are more efficient than the \textbf{DS} estimators (augmented \textbf{DS} estimators under Scenario 1) due to the efficiency gain in computing the regression coefficients.
+Specifically, the efficiency gain is outstanding under \textbf{CE}, which is consistent with our theory.
+For the \textbf{ET} divergence, the performance of \textbf{DS} and \textbf{GEC} is essentially identical, which can be attributed to their asymptotic equivalence.

 Throughout Table \ref{tab2}, the bias of all estimators is negligible, with the contribution of the squared bias to the mean squared error being less than 1\%.
 Generally, coverage rates are close to the nominal 95\% level, within the bounds of experimental error.
 Under Model 2, coverage rates of the confidence intervals are slightly lower than the nominal coverage rates.
 This phenomenon aligns with the discussion by \cite{rao2003} on the undercoverage property of the regression estimator under model misspecification.